-Jail time.
-A third offense DUI carries a minimum one-year jail sentence.
-However, the convicted motorist can spend up to ten years in jail.
+A third-offense DUI carries a minimum one-year jail sentence.
+However, the convicted motorist can spend up to ten years behind bars.
 The Department of Corrections gets to decide whether the term of imprisonment should be served in jail, a substance abuse center, or the Department of Corrections substance abuse treatment program.

 Judges have the option of setting aside a jail sentence for offenders who agree to abide by the recommendations of the drug and alcohol assessor.
 Treatment recommendations might include inpatient treatment, educational classes, and other intervention measures.
-If the recommendations do not require inpatient treatment of at least five days, the court will order the convicted motorist to serve at least ten days in jail.
+If the recommendations do not require inpatient treatment of at least ten days, the court will order the convicted motorist to serve at least ten days in jail.
 Failure to follow treatment recommendations can result in extended jail time and license suspension.

 In addition to any treatment ordered, the convicted motorist must also complete 240 hours of community service and use an ignition interlock device for up to two years.

 A person who's convicted of a third DUI faces fines of up to $5,000.
 The judge can also order the offender to pay court costs and various other fees.

 The fines are doubled for adult offenders convicted of a third-offense DUI with a minor in the vehicle.
-(Driving under the influence with a minor in the vehicle can also lead to other criminal charges.)
+(Driving under the influence with a minor in the vehicle can also lead to other criminal charges such as child endangerment.)

-The court reports all DUI convictions and deferred prosecutions to the Oklahoma Department of Public Safety.
+The court reports all DUI convictions to the Oklahoma Department of Public Safety.
 For most third-offense DUIs, the Department will disqualify a person from driving for three years.
 In determining the number of prior offenses for license suspensions, the Department considers any chemical test license penalties (for DUI convictions, failed tests, and unlawful test refusals) within the last ten years.